 Program management focuses on managing interrelated or interdependent projects.
 Managing projects by optimizing resource usage increase productivity within the organization.

-What are the Benefits of Program Management ?
+Below are a few benefits of Program Management

 - Decreases conflicts among projects.